Lamadiku/Lamadiku/README.md

 ## Hi, I'm Diku 👋

 Thanks for checking my GitHub!
 I am a Business Data Analyst with expertise in providing insights based on complex datasets using analytical tools with a background in Economics.
-Over the past year, I have come to enjoy learning to analyze complex datasets to gain insights.
+Over the past year, I have come to enjoy learning to analyze complex datasets to gain valuable insights.
 I will be utilizing GitHub space to showcase my projects and store insights.

 - 🌱 I’m currently working to build my skills in SQL, Python and Tableau
 - 📫 How to reach me: lamadiku@gmail.com